Margo Sakova, Inbound Marketing Manager at Influ2, shares tips to incorporate hyper-personalization into your account-based strategies.

-The content you use in your ABM campaigns can’t be generic.
+Firstly, the content you use in your ABM campaigns can’t be generic.
 It undermines any relevancy you won through email or advertising.
 Each target account should be receiving content that is timely and empathetic to their needs and pain points.

-The challenge of B2B marketing is that it needs to precisely target exact decision-makers, not just blanket a whole business with the same message.
+Secondly, the challenge of B2B marketing is that it needs to precisely target exact decision-makers, not just blanket a whole business with the same message.
 To achieve this, it’s recommended to write ad copy that leverages the type of business and the positions inside the business.
 Learn the behavior and pain points of each company type and position to make your messaging appealing.

 If you are searching for advanced marketing personalization tools, you might consider using Influ2.
 It allows you to see the names, companies, and titles of targeted people, as well as their interactions with the campaign.
-There are many examples of this type of personalized marketing to choose from, including a case study with Aristomenis Capogeannis, revenue director at NVIDIA.
+There are many examples of this type of personalized marketing to choose from, including a case study with Aristomenis Capogeannis, Revenue Director at NVIDIA.
 It showcases the boost in account-based marketing metrics NVIDIA experienced after applying Influ2 to their marketing stack.

-No matter how great your marketing efforts are, they won’t ultimately matter if your sales team does not communicate with the leads you generated in a timely and relevant manner.
+Thirdly, no matter how great your marketing efforts are, they won’t ultimately matter if your sales team does not communicate with the leads you generated in a timely and relevant manner.
 All the communication with a potential buyer should be aligned, and both marketing and salespeople need to be focused on the same accounts.

 Once a salesperson receives a signal from marketers that the target person is interested, they should immediately jump into the conversation with communication that is relevant to a specific position, company, and stage of the buyer’s journey.